Cydhra/vers/readme.md

 ## Dependencies
 The library has no dependencies outside the Rust standard library.
 It has a plethora of dependencies for benchmarking purposes, but these are not required for normal use.
+Optionally, the `serde` feature can be enabled to allow serialization and deserialization of the data structures, which requires the `serde` crate and its `derive` feature.

 ## Benchmarks
 I benchmarked the implementations against publicly available implementations of the same data structures.